Columbia Bank Foundation

 How does Columbia Bank Foundation spend its money?

 Columbia Bank Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Columbia Bank Foundation tax-deductible?